TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/BasicSetupOfALocalizedWebsite/LocalizationModeConfigsysLanguageMode/Index.rst

 A few additional technical notes:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Regardless of localization mode the “&L=” variable is always passed on
+- Regardless of localization mode the "&L=" variable is always passed on
-  in links (due to “config.linkVars”)
+  in links (due to "config.linkVars")

-- Any TypoScript conditions (for example “[globalVar = GP:L=1]”) are
+- Any TypoScript conditions (for example "[globalVar = GP:L=1]") are
   still effective so any settings there are kept regardless of
   localization mode

-- When saying “a translation exists” it is meant that an “Alternative
+- When saying "a translation exists" it is meant that an "Alternative
-  Page Language” record exists (green background in Localization
+  Page Language" record exists (green background in Localization
   Overview in Web>Info).
 This, however, does not refer to whether or not
   content elements are localized for the page yet.
 However, it is
   generally assumed that if an Alternative Page Language record has been